Disa stricta flowers

 Photographer: Judd Kirkel Welwitch

-The flowers of Disa dracomontana are pale in the picture, growing in a short spike.
-There may be deeper purple colouring upon most of the corolla segments.
-Some bluish purple is visible on the sepals here, especially the laterals that have longitudinal lines down the centre.
+The flowers of Disa stricta in picture are pale in purple, lilac, blue and white, growing in a short spike.
+There may be deeper purple colouring upon most of the corolla segments on some plants.
+The forwardly spreading lateral sepals have blue longitudinal lines down the centre.

-The elliptic to obovate, slightly concave lip is pinkish purple, the deepest coloured segment of the corolla.
+The elliptic, slightly concave lip is pinkish purple, the deepest coloured segment of the corolla.
 The lip is well smaller than the pair of ovate lateral sepals that spread, angled outwards immediately below it.

-The nearly erect hood is shallowly helmet-shaped and elongated, more or less pointed and slightly taller than the conical spur on its back is long.
+The nearly erect hood is shallowly helmet-shaped and elongated towards its tip, more or less pointed, the conical spur protruding from its back ends narrowly cylindrical.
+The spur is about 5 mm long, pointing backwards or upwards.
 Two smallish lateral petals adhere to the sides of the hood, the dorsal sepal.
-Flower diameter is about 1,5 cm.

-The floral bracts with their acutely pointed tips are beige coloured and faintly translucent with longitudinal veins from base to tip.
-Each bract, folding around the twisted ovary of its flower, is about as tall as the flower or taller, sometimes pushed aside by it, but not reflexed.
+The erect floral bracts with their acutely pointed tips are beige and faintly translucent with longitudinal veins from base to tip.
+Each bract, folding around the twisted ovary of its flower at its base, has a tip about as tall as or taller than the flower, sometimes pushed aside by it, but not reflexed.